Head-marking language: Geographical distribution

-Head-marked possessive noun phrases are common in the Americas and Melanesia and infrequent elsewhere.
+Head-marked possessive noun phrases are common in the Americas, Melanesia, Afro-Asiatic languages (status constructus) and Turkic languages and infrequent elsewhere.
 Dependent-marked noun phrases have a complementary distribution and are frequent in Africa, Eurasia, Australia, and New Guinea, the only area in which both types overlap appreciably.
 Double-marked possession is rare but found in languages around the Eurasian periphery such as Finnish, in the Himalayas, and along the Pacific Coast of North America.
 Zero-marked possession is also uncommon, with instances mostly found near the equator, but it does not form any true clusters.

 The head-marked clause is common in the Americas, Australia, New Guinea, and the Bantu languages but is very rare elsewhere.
 The dependent-marked clause is common in Eurasia and Northern Africa, sparse in South America, and rare in North America.
 In New Guinea, it clusters in the Eastern Highlands and in Australia in the south, east, and interior with the very old Pama-Nyungan family.
 Double-marking is moderately well attested in the Americas, Australia, and New Guinea, and the southern fringe of Eurasia (chiefly in the Caucasian languages and Himalayan mountain enclaves), and it is particularly favored in Australia and the westernmost Americas.
 The zero-marked object is unsurprisingly common in Southeast Asia and Western Africa, two centers of morphological simplicity, but it is also very common in New Guinea and moderately common in Eastern Africa and Central America and South America, among languages of average or higher morphological complexity.

 The Pacific Rim distribution of head-marking may reflect population movements beginning tens of thousands of years ago and founder effects.
 Kusunda has traces in the Himalayas, and there are Caucasian enclaves, both of which are perhaps remnants of typology preceding the spreads of interior Eurasian language families.
 The dependent-marking type is found everywhere but rare in the Americas, possibly another result of founder effects.
 In the Americas, all four types are found along the Pacific Coast, but in the East, only head-marking is common.
 Whether the diversity of types along the Pacific Coast reflects a great age or an overlay of more recent Eurasian colonizations on an earlier American stratum remains to be seen.